zhoupen9/lsp-bridge-term/README.md

 Use `lsp-bridge` key bindings to popup `documentation` and `code action`.
 # Command
-- `lsp-bridge-term-diagnostics-inline-toggle` toggle diagnostics messages overlays.
+- `lsp-bridge-term-diagnostics-inline-toggle` toggle diagnostic message overlays.

 # Options
 - `lsp-bridge-term-doc-line-max` default `75`, maximum line length to display doc popup.
 When `window` space is insufficient, open doc in `other window`.